MUS football player, Arkansas commit Dion Stutts dies

 MUS released the following statement regarding his death: “Our hearts go out to the family and friends of rising senior Dion Stutts.
 Counselors are available throughout the day in Sue Hyde gym to provide support in processing this loss.”

-The rising senior was a commit to the Arkansas Razorback Football team.
+The rising senior was a commit to the Arkansas Razorback Football program.

 The University of Arkansas stated, “We are heartbroken over the passing of Dion Stutts.
 He was a tremendous young man with a bright future ahead of him.
 We were excited to add him to our program as he was to be a Razorback.
 Our thoughts and prayers are with his mother, Shante, and father, Dino, along with his entire family as they deal with this loss.”